-- Students must complete a drop form in the Registrar's office or by calling 870-248-4000, ext.
-4016. - Student must speak with Student Affairs personnel to activate the drop process. - Withdrawal from college or course(s) before the official reporting day will not be recorded on the student's permanent record. - Individuals who do not withdraw on or before the date specified in the college catalog calendar will receive the grade(s) "F".
+- Withdrawal from college or course(s) after the official reporting day will have a "W" recorded on the student's permanent record - Individuals who do not withdraw on or before the date specified in the college catalog calendar will receive the grade(s) "F"

-Course Credit:
+Course Credit

-The semester hour is the unit of credit at BRTC and equals the amount of credit given for 1 clock hour in class per week for 16 weeks (or the equivalent.)
-Most classes meet 2 times per week, and carry a 3-semester-hour credit.
+The semester hour is the unit of credit which equals the amount of credit given for 1 clock hour in class per week for 16 weeks (or the equivalent).
+Most classes meet 2 times per week and carry a 3-semester-hour credit.
 For each 3-credit lecture class, a total of 48 clock hours is required.
 Some lab courses carry additional credit and hours may vary.
-Full-time status is equal to 12 credit hours in Spring or Fall Semesters and 6 hours in Summer Sessions.
+Fulltime status is equal to 15 credit hours in spring or fall semesters and 6 hours in summer sessions.

 The normal course load for a student is 15 semester hours during a regular term, or 6 hours during a summer term.
 Generally, the maximum credit hour in a regular term is 18 hours, although some technical programs may specify more.
-Students outside these technical areas, who wish to take more than 18 credit hours in the Fall or Spring Semesters, or more than 6 credit hours in the Summer Session, must request permission from the Vice President for Academics.
+Students outside these technical areas who wish to take more than 18 credit hours in the fall or spring semesters or more than 6 credit hours in the summer session must request permission from the Vice President of Student Affairs or the Vice President of Academic Affairs.